 Source Removal Combined with Drinking Water Treatment on a PFAS-Contaminated Groundwater

-Dale Wynkoop, Global Director of Sales and Applications, ECT2
+Dale Wynkoop, Global Director of Business Development, ECT2

 Dale is the Global Director of Sales and Applications of ECT2 (Emerging Compounds Treatment Technologies).
 ECT2 is an equipment company focused on developing and commercializing treatment technologies for emerging, difficult-to-treat contaminants.
 Dale’s responsibilities include: Business Development, Marketing and new product development.
 Dale has been in the water treatment industry since 1993 and joined ECT2 in 2017 to lead the commercialization of ECT2’s Synthetic Media technologies for the sustainable treatment of PFAS, 1,4-dioxane, and other emerging contaminants.
 He received his B.S. in Mechanical Engineering from The Ohio State University in 1988.